-For more information on tax residency go to www.ird.govt.nz (search keywords: tax residency) for:
+For more information on tax residency go to ird.govt.nz/international-for-individuals for:

-- the Tax Residence Interpretation Statement IS16/03, and - the New Zealand tax residence (IR292) guide.
+- the Tax Residence Interpretation Statement IS16/03, and - the New Zealand tax residence IR292 guide.

 Have you recently moved to New Zealand?

 If you're a new migrant or a returning New Zealander you may qualify to be a transitional resident.
 This means you're exempt from paying tax on most of your overseas income for a temporary period.
 You're a transitional resident if: